Graft case against GVK firm, Mumbai International Airport transferred to lower court | Law-Order

 - India

-A special court here on Monday transferred to the chief metropolitan magistrate court a CBI case against the GVK group of companies, the Mumbai International Airport Ltd (MIAL) and others for alleged financial irregularities to the tune of Rs 705 crore in running of the airport here.
+A special court here has transferred to the chief metropolitan magistrate court a CBI case against the GVK group of companies, the Mumbai International Airport Ltd (MIAL) and others for alleged financial irregularities to the tune of Rs 705 crore in running of the airport here.

+The Central Bureau of Investigation (CBI) said that during its probe no role of public servants surfaced in the alleged corruption case.

-Accordingly, the relevant FIR (first information report) was forwarded to the special court, said the central agency.
+Accordingly, the relevant First Information Report (FIR) was forwarded to the special court, said the central agency.

 The CBI, however, said during its probe no role of public servants surfaced in the alleged corruption case.